mackycastillo/Milestone-Project-1/README.md

   Added real reviews from SayoTea facebook page Continued working on scrollspy – success!
   Embed exact address of branches to Google maps

+  **29 June 2021**

+  Added more products under Our Tea and Snacks section Changed courier logos border-radius to 50%
+  Added courier links